Tat-101/bb-assignment-front/README.md

 ## Overview

-The "BB Assignment" frontend application is part of a larger project that also includes a backend service.
-This app serves as the user interface for end-users to interact with the backend, enabling various features as defined by the project requirements.
+The "BB Assignment" frontend application is part of a larger user management system.
+This app allows administrators to manage users, including adding, removing, and deleting users.
+It supports role-based access control, ensuring that only authorized users can perform certain actions.
+The app also includes authentication features to secure user data.

 ## Installation